pschanely/CrossHair/doc/source/diff_behavior.rst

       --verbose, -v         Output additional debugging information on stderr --extra_plugin EXTRA_PLUGIN [EXTRA_PLUGIN ...]
-                            Plugin file(s) you wish to use during the current execution --per_path_timeout FLOAT
+                            Plugin file(s) you wish to use during the current execution --max_uninteresting_iterations MAX_UNINTERESTING_ITERATIONS
+                            Maximum number of consecutive iterations to run without making significant progress in exploring the codebase.

+                            This option can be more useful than --per_condition_timeout because the amount of time invested will scale with the complexity of the code under analysis.

+                            Use a small integer (3-5) for fast but weak analysis.
+                            Values in the hundreds or thousands may be appropriate if you intend to run CrossHair for hours.
+      --per_path_timeout FLOAT
                             Maximum seconds to spend checking one execution path.
                             If unspecified, CrossHair will timeout each path: